ryan-mcclue/ryan-mcclue/src/job.md

 take notes.
 It's great to keep notes on the interviewer's name & role, so you can later ask questions about their position.

+Onsite:
+how to ask about why I should work here, i.e. what can they offer me over competing places?
+Talk about languages, apis, protocols, how I got things to communicate, used in your projects Show you have fundamentals to grow into a leader in company 1-2 technically interesting problems worked on in projects, with STAR white-boarding code do simplist thing first
+Prepare a strong response to "So, tell me about yourself.
+What brings you here?"
+    Have a cordial, concise, and friendly self-introduction that piques curiosity.
+Avoid arrogance!
+Many interviewers will dive straight into a coding problem -- this is OK, but if you can pique their curiosity enough to have them ask you more about some project you've done, you will start off stronger.
+    2-3 technical projects you can talk about concisely.
+Identify key points you've done (not what your team did).
+Start thinking about some interesting stories you can talk about that show technical challenge.
+Be prepared to talk about the top 2-3 points on your resume.
+Re-arrange your resume a bit if you need to, or add projects to them so you can point to them.
+Show what is impressive about you with projects (perhaps even draw a diagram, how things communicated, api headers etc.)
+From projects, say you are passionate and ethusiastic about learning new things Willing to improve skills, hope job can better myself as a software engineer Whiteboard have pesudo-methods, e.g. validate_input(). talk about space/time complexity, performance, readability, etc.